 (Tolosa wines, photo courtesy Tolosa)

 We move on to pinot noir.
 Frederic ruminates on methods and style.
-He does not do whole cluster fermentation, partly because he is relatively new to making pinot noir and partly because he is not sure that the stems would be sufficiently lignited.
+He does not do whole cluster fermentation, partly because he is relatively new to making pinot noir and partly because he is not sure that the stems would be sufficiently lignified.
 He does not want to just do stem inclusion.
 He experimented with 8% whole cluster fermentation in one batch and will continue to experiment in the future.
 He remarks that use of the method is eclectic.
-For example, in a lecture at Hospice du Rhone, Maison Latour said that they do not use whole cluster fermentation.
+For example, in a lecture at World of Pinot Noir, Maison Latour said that they do not use whole cluster fermentation.
 He does not do punch downs, but does do pump overs.
 He uses an air pump for gentleness as it screens out all but juice.
 Note that quantities of each are tiny (250-300 cases of each wine).

 Regarding comparisons with Burgundy, Delivert is a fan of Gevrey Chambertin but bristles at direct comparisons, which he sees as naive.
-"Is Burgundy just five miles from the ocean?", "Does Burgundy have severe frost and hail in July and August?"
+"Is Burgundy just five miles from the ocean?", "Does Edna Valley have severe frost in Spring and hail in Summer?".
 "Sure we both have limestone, calcareous soil, and the same grape, but that's it."

 2017 Pinot Noir, ‘Hollister Vineyard’, Edna Valley.